 Syntax and logic

 Whether you decide to learn JavaScript or PHP is down to personal preference.
-Typically, characteristics of a programming language are reasons why developers may have an affinity for certain ones.
+Typically, characteristics of a programming language are reasons why developers may prefer certain ones.
 Here are some things to look out for when trying to spot JavaScript and PHP, as well as general rules to know about both:

 JavaScript